 Erin began her career in book publishing in 1999 in the publicity department at Scribner, where she worked with New York Times bestselling authors Frank McCourt, Linda Fairstein, Kathy Reichs, and Al Roker, and critically-acclaimed writers Colm Toibin, Meg Wolitzer, Maile Meloy, and Adrian Nicole LeBlanc.
 In addition to creating and implementing traditional book campaigns, Erin also worked on the publicity team responsible for innovative e-book initiatives for Stephen King and Robert Jordan.
 In 2005, Erin was named Associate Director of Publicity at HarperCollins, where she worked on bestsellers by Lisa Scottoline, Janet Evanovich, and Tony Hillerman, among others.

 Richard Florest joined Rob Weisbach Creative Management in 2012.
 He develops and represents fiction and non-fiction writers for the company, and provides editorial and digital expertise for company clients.
 He previously held editorial positions at Putnam/Penguin Group, Miramax Books, and The Weinstein Company, where he published authors such as Man Asian Prize winner and Man Booker Prize nominee Tan Twan Eng, internationally bestselling author Sergei Lukyanenko, and New York Times bestselling author Tom Folsom.
 Richard was most recently the Director of Acquisitions at Open Road Integrated Media, where his ebook projects included the works of literary icon Hubert Selby, Jr. and New York Times bestselling horror author Robert R. McCammon.
-Born and raised in Massachusetts, Richard now lives in Los Angeles with his wife, the television executive Megan Lawrence.
+Born and raised in Massachusetts, Richard now lives in New York with his wife, the television executive Megan Lawrence.
 He is a graduate of Saint Anselm College.

 David Groff scouts and develops fiction and nonfiction writers for the company, provides editorial expertise to company clients, and offers editorial services to outside clients.
 David is a veteran book editor, creative writing professor, and published poet with more than twenty-five years experience in the publishing business.
 As a senior editor at Crown he acquired and edited such celebrated authors as Dave Barry, Jim Dwyer, Patrice Gaines, and Colin Harrison.
 As an independent editor and publishing consultant he has worked directly with authors, literary agents, and publishers.
 Writers whose books he edited have been published by Basic, Crown, HarperCollins, Miramax Books, William Morrow, and Wiley, among other houses, and several of his authors — including Homer Hickam, Gregory Maguire, and Christopher Rice — have become New York Times bestsellers.
 Along with his work with Rob Weisbach Creative Management, David continues to work with his outside authors.